nchlswhttkr/mellophone/README.md

 Now that the database is up and running, we can set up Django and run migrations against the database.
 After this has completed we can run the backend server.

-If you want to interact with the backend through the frontend, make sure you have [created a production build of the frontend](#frontend) first.
+If you want to interact with the backend through the frontend, make sure you have [created a production build of the frontend](#frontend) first, and used Django to collect all the files with `pipenv run mellophone/manage.py collectstatic`.

 ```
 pipenv run db-migrate